unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 2. Place the image files in the img folder adjacent to your content.
 3. Do not abbreviate any words in file names - but try to use terse, descriptive names.
 4. Place your content into the appropriate place as outline in the structure above.
+5. Each file should only one level one heading e.g. ``# Page title``
+6. Headings and subheadings should be written as a terse phrase starting with a capital letter and subsequent words in lower case unless they are proper nouns.
+Do not place a colon after the heading.

 ## Contributing to the documentation